 Developing leaders for today’s government

 When we released the Public Service Leadership Model in 2019, we emphasized the importance of effective government leaders in an increasingly complex and divided world.
 The three years since have reaffirmed that public servants are uniquely positioned to solve our country’s biggest challenges—and good leaders matter more now than ever.
 We know that government leaders must be stewards of the public trust with a passionate commitment to the public good.
-And we know that there are core values leaders must prioritize and critical competencies they must master to achieve their agencies’ missions and desired impact.
+And we know that leaders must demonstrate core values and critical competencies to achieve their agencies’ missions and desired impact.

-The Partnership’s PSL 360 assessment tool helps leaders keep a pulse on the skills and competencies needed to lead in government.
+The Partnership’s Public Service Leadership 360 assessment tool helps leaders keep a pulse on the skills and competencies needed to lead in government.
 Launched in June 2020, this comprehensive, multi-rater assessment tool has been used by almost 2,000 federal leaders.
 Leaders can use this 360 to evaluate their performance, assess their leadership progress and chart a course for self-improvement.
-The PSL 360 has been called “the roadmap to [my] leadership success” and has been used across our leadership development programs, within Cabinet agencies, and with leaders of all levels, from emerging leaders to senior executives.
+It has been called “the roadmap to [my] leadership success” and has been used across our training programs, within Cabinet agencies, and with leaders of all levels—from aspiring supervisors to senior executives.

 So what have we learned about government leadership from our 360 data in the past two years?
-Of the leaders that have completed the 360, our analysis affirms that public servants are deeply committed to the public good and being stewards of the public’s trust.
-The data also highlights strengths of public servants: integrity, diversity, equity and inclusion, and collaboration, to name a few.
-Based on the leaders we have assessed, there are also opportunities for continued development in competencies such as self-reflection, embracing risk and innovation.
+Our analysis affirms that public servants are deeply committed to the public good and being stewards of the public’s trust.
+The data also highlights the important qualities of our nation’s public servants: integrity, a commitment to diversity, equity and inclusion, and a willingness to collaborate, to name a few.
+Our assessment also spotlights opportunities for continued development in competencies such as self-reflection, embracing risk and innovation.

-We have also taken a closer look at gender differences in the data.
+The 360 data also reveals gender differences in the federal workforce.
 Our preliminary analysis shows that women rate themselves lower than men in certain competency areas, including leading change.
-Interestingly, we are finding that women are rated higher than men by other raters in several sub-competencies: commitment to public good, authenticity, empowering others, collaboration and systems-thinking.
-We anticipate these trends will continue to evolve as the number of leaders taking the PSL 360 grows.
+Interestingly, we are finding that women are rated higher than men by other raters in several values and subcompetencies: commitment to public good, authenticity, empowering others, collaboration and systems-thinking.
+We anticipate these trends will evolve as the number of leaders taking our Public Service Leadership 360 grows.

-Government needs leaders who are prepared to meet the evolving needs of the American people.
+Government needs leaders who are prepared to meet the public’s evolving needs.
 The Public Service Leadership Model and our 360 assessment set the standard for evaluating effective government leadership.
-The power of the PSL 360 tool—its reliability, validity and the impact it has on individual leaders across government—will help public servants cultivate stronger leadership skills and be prepared to deliver mission-critical services for the American public.
+The power of our 360 assessment tool—its reliability, validity and the impact it has on individual leaders across government—will help public servants cultivate stronger leadership skills and deliver mission-critical services for the American public.

-Interested in learning how the PSL 360 can support your own leadership development?
+Interested in learning how the Public Service Leadership 360 can support your own leadership development?

 Contact [email protected] for additional information.Email